 - Nuba for great lebanese with lots of vegetarian and vegan options.
 Try the Najib’s Special.

 - Pizzeria Farina Thank goodness that there is now good pizza in Vancouver.
 I love the fungi which is covered in bitter arugula to cut away some of that richness.
 The finnocchiona is tasty too.

 - Six Acres is where you want to go when it’s raining out.
 Cozy, warm and a great atmosphere along with nice snacky bites.
 I always order the Goslings rum and coke here.

 - Storm Crow Tavern is a total nerd bar, perfect if you want to cozy up to some beer and a board game.
 They’ve got a ton of awesome games on hand and their food menu is decent.
 They also make a great cocktail called “Release the Kraken”.
 I told you it was nerdy.

 - Terra Breads has two great locations nearby – one in an industrial wasteland and the other on the seawall.
 Guess which is more popular?
 I try to schedule client meetings here so I can nab some pizza blanco or granola with sour cherry compote and yogurt.

-- Via Tevere Pizzeria is my new favorite restaurant in my new neighbourhood.
+- Via Tevere Pizzeria is my favourite restaurant in my new neighbourhood.
 It’s a comfortable neighbourhood joint with great pizza, wonderful arugula salad and if you’re still hungry, get the nutella fritter which is basically a big ol’ donut.